artemchege/Evolution/README.md

     python3 main.py train_the_best_model --width 20 --height 20 --entity_type predator --health_after_birth 10 --observation_range one_cell_around --total_timesteps 1000  --path_for_saving your_model_name

+### Single Training Mode

+    # TODO: completed, doc to be updated

+### Life Mode herbivores only

+Command for running this mode:

+    herbivore_visualization_train_from_scratch

+Arguments:

+        --width: The width of the grid.
+        --height: The height of the grid.
+        --start_herb_amount: The number of herbivores at the beginning.
+        --amount_of_herb_food: The amount of herb food on the grid.
+        --herb_food_nutrition: The nutrition level of the herb food.
+        --learning_frequency: The frequency of learning.
+1 - every step, 2 - every second step, etc.
+        --learning_timesteps: The number of timesteps for learning.
+Intensity of learning.
+You can read more about it in the stable_baselines3 documentation [here](https://stable-baselines3.readthedocs.io/en/master/guide/examples.html#train-a-model-from-scratch).
+        --learning_n_steps: The number of steps for learning.
+Intensity of learning.
+You can read more about it in the stable_baselines3 documentation [here](https://stable-baselines3.readthedocs.io/en/master/guide/examples.html#train-a-model-from-scratch).
+        --health_after_birth: The health of the entity after birth.
+        --observation_range: The observation range of the entity.
+One or two cells around.
+1 for one cell around, 2 for two cells around.
+        --decrease_parent_health_after_birth: The amount of health to decrease after birth.
+        --child_health_after_birth: The health of the child after birth.
+        --birth_after_health_amount: The amount of health for birth.
+        --initial_herb_health: The initial health of the herbivores.

+Example:

+    python main.py herbivore_visualization_train_from_scratch --width 50 --height 50 --amount_of_herb_food 500 --herb_food_nutrition 10 --learning_frequency 5 --learning_timesteps 1000 --learning_n_steps 512 --health_after_birth 10 --observation_range 1 --start_herb_amount 10 --decrease_parent_health_after_birth 10 --child_health_after_birth 10 --birth_after_health_amount 20 --initial_herb_health 10

+### Live Mode predators only

+Command for running this mode:

+    predator_visualization_train_from_scratch

+Arguments:

+        --width: The width of the grid.
+        --height: The height of the grid.
+        --start_pred_amount: The number of predators at the beginning.
+        --amount_of_pred_food: The amount of predator food on the grid.
+        --pred_food_nutrition: The nutrition level of the predator food.
+        --learning_frequency: The frequency of learning.
+1 - every step, 2 - every second step, etc.
+        --learning_timesteps: The number of timesteps for learning.
+Intensity of learning.
+You can read more about it in the stable_baselines3 documentation [here](https://stable-baselines3.readthedocs.io/en/master/guide/examples.html#train-a-model-from-scratch).
+        --learning_n_steps: The number of steps for learning.
+Intensity of learning.
+You can read more about it in the stable_baselines3 documentation [here](https://stable-baselines3.readthedocs.io/en/master/guide/examples.html#train-a-model-from-scratch).
+        --health_after_birth: The health of the entity after birth.
+        --observation_range: The observation range of the entity.
+One or two cells around.
+1 for one cell around, 2 for two cells around.
+        --decrease_parent_health_after_birth: The amount of health to decrease after birth.
+        --child_health_after_birth: The health of the child after birth.
+        --birth_after_health_amount: The amount of health for birth.
+        --initial_pred_health: The initial health of the predators.

+Example:

+    python main.py predator_visualization_train_from_scratch --width 30 --height 30 --amount_of_pred_food 5 --pred_food_nutrition 10  --learning_frequency 10 --learning_timesteps 100 --learning_n_steps 512 --health_after_birth 10 --observation_range 1 --decrease_parent_health_after_birth 10 --child_health_after_birth 10 --birth_after_health_amount 20 --start_pred_amount 1 --initial_pred_health 30

+### Live mode with both predators and herbivores

+    # TODO: completed, doc to be updated

+### Life Mode with Pre-trained Models

+    # TODO: completed, doc to be updated

 Sustainers will be set automatically based on the entity type in ration 10% of the grid size.
+Your model will be saved in the Training/saved_models folder.

 ## Collaborators